 The Bilderberg Group is famously shy of press attention.
 An article in the Daily Express, February 12, 1957 (a few years after the first official conference) shows how a veil of “secrecy and security” was drawn over the event – even in the early days:

-It remains to be seen whether relations between the Bilderberg Group and the press will continue to improve, but there are promising signs.
+The lack of a press conference or any post-meeting statement to the press is hard to square with the number of politicians who attend the talks (often with teams of aides and advisors).
 When it was announced that the British Prime Minister, David Cameron, would be attending the 2013 conference, the announcement was made in the spirit of openness: “the prime minister has always been clear about the importance of transparency”.
 Two years earlier, Cameron himself said, in Prime Minister’s Questions (July 13, 2011):

 “the relationship between politicians and the media must change and we must be more transparent, too, about meetings, particularly with executives, editors, proprietors and the rest of it.”